 We don’t know exactly what causes autism spectrum disorder (ASD), but there are many theories.

 Many of these theories are unproven, with little or no scientific evidence behind them.
 One of these unproven theories is that ASD is caused by childhood vaccinations, specifically the measles-mumps-rubella (MMR) immunisation.
-Another theory is that the mercury (thiomersal) that was once used in vaccinations is to blame.
+Another theory is that the mercury-based preservative (thiomersal) that was once used in vaccinations is to blame.

 Although these issues were of particular concern in the 1990s and early 2000s, many studies have been conducted since then.
 We now know that there is no scientific evidence that either the MMR vaccine or mercury is involved in the development of ASD.